 Kindergarten through 5th grade.

-Little Lambs is an introduction to our church for young families looking to get involved, meet new people, and introduce Greek heritage to their youngest children 5 and under.
+Little Lambs is an introduction to our church for young families looking to get involved.
 We have several fun events throughout the year and encourage you to reach out and join us!

 Maids of Athena embrace the following goals and principles: Sisterhood, Service, Citizenship, Hellenism, Family and Arete or Virtue.